svermaji/terraform-aws/5-modules/infra/README.md

 >    - AWS: aws-cli/1.16.303 Python/3.6.0 Windows/10 botocore/1.13.39

 ## 1-beginner
-For details check my blog: http://sv-technical.blogspot.com/2019/12/terraform.html<br>
+For details check my blog: [Begin with Terraform](http://sv-technical.blogspot.com/2019/12/terraform.html)<br>
 This folder contains terraform sample scripts that
   - creates roles, users (not using for security reasons)
   - creates instance using ssh